| CloserLook > John > John 14:1-31 |

 It

-has always been perfect, and it has always been complete.
+has always been perfect, and it has

 So,

-go to prepare a place for you."
+what did Jesus mean when He said, "I go to prepare a place for you."

 Well,

-He meant just exactly, what He said.
+He meant just exactly what He said.

 Before